reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

   .build();
 ```

 The timestamps in the sample output show requests consistently taking 1s to complete.
-After 10 (`minimumNumberOfCalls`), when the circuitbreaker determines that 70% of the previous requests took 1s or more, it opens the circuit:
+After 10 requests(`minimumNumberOfCalls`), when the circuit breaker determines that 70% of the previous requests took 1s or more, it opens the circuit:

 ```
 Start time: 19:06:37 957